VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Limitations and Discussion

-We construct a systematic benchmark to evaluate capabilities from multimodal perception, reasoning, to unimodal understanding within the visualized text input.
-We acknowledge several limitations that also suggest future directions: \textbf{\textit{(i)} More top-tier VLMs.} Our study mainly focuses on publicly accessible and reproducible VLMs.
-Due to resource and accessibility constraints, some closed-source frontier VLMs, such as GPT-5~\cite{singh2025openai} and Gemini3-pro~\cite{google2025gemini3pro}, are currently outside the scope of this work and will be added in the near future. \textbf{\textit{(ii)} Evaluating LLMs via agentic auxiliary.} Beyond VLMs, LLMs can also be assessed under a complementary \emph{agentic} pipeline, where external tools convert visualized text and visual information into textual inputs. \textbf{\textit{(iii)} Evaluating generation models for visualized-text understanding.} Beyond discriminative VLMs, generative models may offer an alternative pathway for visualized-text understanding.
-To explore this direction, we derive a small evaluation set from VISTA-Bench and evaluate Qwen-Image-Edit~\cite{wu2025qwen} (Appendix Sec.~D.2).
-We manually inspect the generated outputs for correctness.
-Note that unified multimodal models (UMMs) may process visualized text through direct image generation.
-Such a generative evaluation paradigm provides a complementary perspective on cross-modal representation learning and warrants further investigation.
+We construct a systematic benchmark to evaluate visualized-text understanding from multimodal perception, reasoning, to unimodal knowledge.
+We acknowledge several limitations that also suggest future directions. \textbf{\textit{(i)} Continually evolving frontier models.} Our evaluation covers a broad suite of open-source and closed-source VLMs.
+However, frontier systems evolve rapidly, and their performance may change with new model versions, API updates, decoding settings, or preprocessing pipelines.
+Future work should continuously update VISTA-Bench with newly released models and study whether the observed modality gaps persist under broader real-world deployment settings. \textbf{\textit{(ii)} Evaluating LLMs via agentic auxiliaries.} Beyond VLMs, LLMs can also be assessed under a complementary \emph{agentic} pipeline, where external tools convert visualized text and visual information into textual inputs.
+This setting can help disentangle failures caused by visual recognition, tool use, and language-side reasoning. \textbf{\textit{(iii)} Evaluating generation models for visualized-text understanding.} Beyond discriminative VLMs, generative and unified multimodal models may provide another route for visualized-text understanding.
+To explore this direction, we derive a small evaluation set from VISTA-Bench and evaluate Qwen-Image-Edit~\cite{wu2025qwen} in Appendix~\ref{app:qwen_image_edit_eval}, with generated outputs manually inspected for correctness.
+This generative evaluation paradigm offers a complementary perspective on cross-modal representation learning and warrants further investigation.